Skip to content

 Using a Single Hard Light Source and Glassware as a Gobo

-Here’s Hudi positioning glass bottles while watching the live view on his laptop.
+Hudi begins to move the bottles and glasses around while watching the live view on his laptop.
 The main light is out of frame, to camera right of the glassware.

-Live view makes it super simple to play around with composition while watching the scene change in real time on a monitor larger than your camera’s screen.
-Also, since Hudi’s camera is mounted above the scene, it would be completely tedious to climb a step ladder to check the composition in camera each time a change was made to the scene.
-Employing live view is a much more practical way to shoot and streamlines the entire process.
+Live view makes it super simple to play around with composition while watching the scene change in real-time on a monitor larger than your camera’s screen.
+Also, since Hudi’s camera is mounted above the scene in top-down position, it would be completely tedious to climb a step ladder to check the composition in camera each time a change was made to the scene.
+Employing live view is a much more practical way to shoot and will streamline the entire process.

 Here’s the cheeseboard with a few darker, thick-glass bottles, plus one clear glass bottle filled with oil.
 Notice the quality of the shadows and the way the light filters through the glass as well as the oil.

-“This is just gonna make some visual interest that just makes the whole photo kinda like, ‘wow,’” Hudi explained.
-“It went from kind of a simple shot, almost empty looking in the top to…just all of sudden there’s some visual interest up there.”
+“This is just gonna make some visual interest that just makes the whole photo kinda like, ‘wow,’” Hudi explains.
+“It went from kind of a simple shot, almost empty looking in the top to… just all of sudden there’s some visual interest up there.”

-A benefit to gobos are that they hugely boost a scene without requiring any additional props or styling to the main subject.
+One of the biggest benefits of gobos is that they hugely boost a scene without requiring any additional props or styling to the main subject.

-After trying a few darker, thicker glass bottles, he switched to clear glass stemware placed out of the frame but still in the path of the light.
+After trying a few darker, thicker glass bottles, he switches to clear glass stemware placed out of the frame but still in the path of the light.
 “They’re out of the frame, they’re not in my shot.
-I just want the shadows coming across,” he explained.
+I just want the shadows coming across.”

 “Again, interest.
-Something different,” Hudi said.
+Something different,” Hudi says.
 “So you can kinda see that it’s a wine glass without it actually being a wine glass [in the image], which is kinda neat.”

-Next, he experimented with apple juice inside the stemware, adding another element worth holding our gaze.
-The juice darkened the shadow within the cup portion of the stemware (as seen immediately below).
-However, Hudi decided he actually preferred one of the glasses without the apple juice because it created too dark of a shadow for his taste.
+Next, he experiments with apple juice inside the stemware, adding another element worth holding our gaze.
+The juice darkens the shadow within the cup portion of the stemware (as seen immediately below).
+However, Hudi prefers one of the glasses without the apple juice because it creates too dark of a shadow for his taste.

 Using Tabletop V-Flats to Create Shadow Lines and Emphasis with Hard Light

 “The next gobo we’re gonna talk about is using these tabletop V-Flats just to create a shadow line across the set.
-It’s gonna be a hard shadow line because we’re using hard light.”
-Hudi said.
+It’s gonna be a hard shadow line because we’re using hard light,” Hudi says in the video.

 The tabletop V-Flats act as towering flags on either side of the scene with a bare bulb shooting through the opening between the two V-Flats.
 This creates a slice of light across the cheeseboard, which can be as narrow and dramatic as you want.

-“One really cool thing you could do with this.
-You can get, like, this little slit of light,” Hudi said, positioning the tabletop V-Flats closer to each other.
-“I want it right here on this bleu cheese.”
+“One really cool thing you could do with this, you can get this little slit of light,” Hudi says, positioning the tabletop V-Flats closer to each other.
+“I want it right here on this blue cheese.”

-A note on the spread of light from Hudi, “One thing that’s really cool about this setup (with the tabletop V-Flats) is…the closer the light gets to the set, the more angled the shadow goes out.
+Hudi goes on, “One thing that’s really cool about this setup (with the tabletop V-Flats) is… the closer the light gets to the set, the more angled the shadow goes out.
 If you look, the lines (from the light) are not perfectly parallel.
 They’re slightly going on a ‘v’ shape.
 So if I bring this light closer to the set, it’s gonna be a wider ‘v’.”
 (As evidenced in the images below.)

 The Optical Snoot, One of Hudi’s Favorite Tools in the Studio